bloominstituteoftechnology/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+  Middleware and routing

-- [ ] Describe Middleware?
+* [ ] Describe Middleware?

+  Middleware is a function that can be added to an API request.
+It can operate on the request and response objects to trigger a particular action.

-- [ ] Describe a Resource?
+* [ ] Describe a Resource?

+  A resource is anything that is accessed by the provided URL to be operated upon.

-- [ ] What can the API return to help clients know if a request was successful?
+* [ ] What can the API return to help clients know if a request was successful?

+  An HTTP response code

-- [ ] How can we partition our application into sub-applications?
+* [ ] How can we partition our application into sub-applications?

+  Using Routing.
+Each resource can get its own route, which is akin to a mini-server within the application

 ## Minimum Viable Product